 The Commissioner wants to hear your views on policing, crime, justice and community safety.
-All the Commissioner's community engagement activity is designed to ensure she understands and considers the views of all of Merseyside's community.
+All the Commissioner's community engagement activity is designed to ensure she understands and considers your views.

 This shapes her strategic priorities and vision and policing and community safety in Merseyside.
 It will also help her to make decisions based on what is right for you.

-You can also find out more about a particular topic or issue using the Resources & Campaigns section.
+You can also find out more about a particular topic or issue in Resources & Campaigns.

 Looking for a chance to get more involved?